DIAGNijmegen/website-content/content/pages/vacancies/automated-detection-and-grading-of-hip-osteoartritis.md

 picture: projects/hipoa.png
 template: vacancy-single
 people: Walter van der Weegen, Rintje Agricola, Bram van Ginneken, Matthieu Rutte, Silvan Quax
-description: We want to develop deep learning algorithms for detection and grading of hip osteoartritis
+description: We want to develop deep learning algorithms for detection and grading of hip osteoartritis.

 **This is an AI for Health MSc project.
 Students are eligible to receive a monthly reimbursement of €500,- for